 Step 6) Mordant the Wool.

 This is the part where you want to be a little bit careful.
 If you use too much alum, the wool will get a sticky feeling to it that doesn’t wash out.
-You also need a add a bit of cream of tartar to help the alum work more effectively.
+You can also a add a bit of cream of tartar to help the alum work more effectively.

 - The amounts I used were, for 8 oz. of wool: 2 Tbs alum, 1 Tbs cream of tartar.